 Autoclave machines are important tools used for sterilising equipment in hospitals, labs, and even in some industries.
 Knowing about the different types of autoclaves can help you pick the right one depending on how it works, what it's made of, and how it is powered.
-This guide explains the main types of autoclaves—like vertical, horizontal, gravity-based, and pre-vacuum models—as well as the categories based on sterilisation levels, such as Class N, S, and B. It also looks at the materials used to make autoclaves, like stainless steel and aluminium, and compares electric and non-electric options.
+This guide explains the main types of autoclaves - like vertical, horizontal, gravity-based, and pre-vacuum models, as well as the categories based on sterilisation levels, such as Class N, S, and B. It also looks at the materials used to make autoclaves, like stainless steel and aluminium, and compares electric and non-electric options.
 You’ll also find tips on choosing the best autoclave for your needs, along with information on financing options that can help you buy one easily.

-How are the different types of autoclave machines categorised?
+Different types of autoclave machines

 Autoclave machines are broadly classified based on their function, class, and size.
 Each type serves a specific purpose and comes with unique features to suit different sterilisation needs.